-Alternatively, broccoli can simply be grown under a row cover, which keeps many pests out entirely.
+Alternatively, broccoli can be grown under a row cover, which keeps many pests out entirely.

-- Calabrese Broccoli: A popular variety from Italy.
+- Green Sprouting Broccoli: A popular variety from Italy.
 Produces delicious 5″ broccoli heads.
-After main heads are harvested the plants continue to produce plenty of side shoots.
+After main heads are harvested, the plants continue to produce plenty of side shoots.

 - Broccoli Rabe: Also know as broccoli raab or rapini.
 It is a cruciferous vegetable that is very popular in Italy and China.
 The flavour is nutty and bitter; it goes well with meat and seafood.
 It’s a highly nutritious plant.
 The stalks, leaves, and buds are all edible.